 - Plan for Regulatory Scrutiny: Document AI methods thoroughly.
 FDA expects transparency in how computational predictions informed IND submissions.

-- Start with Retrofitting Existing Programs: Before launching de novo discovery, apply AI to accelerate ongoing programs—lower risk, faster ROI.
+- Start with Retrofitting Existing Programs: Before launching de novo discovery, apply AI to accelerate ongoing programs.
+This approach offers lower risk and faster ROI.

 - Measure Success by Clinical Outcomes: The metric that matters is clinical trial success rate, not in silico accuracy.
 Track candidates through development pipeline.